y-sherap/ConnectFour/README.md

 **[GitHub](https://github.com/y-sherap) | [LinkedIn](https://www.linkedin.com/in/yangtsel-sherap-51605947/)**

 ***
 ![Connect Four](https://preview.redd.it/gl63rh6pj4h51.jpg?auto=webp&s=2b129ab957e4060bdfd7400d909afc2cb8e0ed1f)

+Can we all agree that Beyonce let Kanye win?

 ***

 #### *Description*

 Connect Four is a popular game played by kids and adults alike.
-The rules are simple, yet requires strategy and planning to beat the opponent.
+The rules are simple, yet requires strategy and planning to win the game.

-Also, can we all agree that Beyonce let Kanye win?

-#### *Technologies Used*
-1. Visual Studio Code to run HTML, CSS, Javascript
-2. Trello to manage project requirements
-3. Google Chrome to access the game

-#### *Getting Started*
-The basic requirements for this game have been broken into smaller tasks, which can be found in this [Trello Board](https://trello.com/b/GFrzRcsE/ysherap-project-1) or broadly summarized in the following section.
+The basic requirements for this project have been broken into smaller technical tasks, which can be found in this [Trello Board](https://trello.com/b/GFrzRcsE/ysherap-project-1) and broadly summarized in the following section.

-#### *Project MVP*
+### *Project MVP*

 *Must Have*
 * Ability for 2 players to play the game